wruth1/wruth1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Statistics working with Prof. Richard Lockhart at Simon Fraser University.
+I am a postoctoral fellow working on biostatistics with Prof. Bouchra Nasri at the Université de Montréal (working remotely from BC).
 My research areas include epidemic modelling and analysis, particularly of COVID-19, using stochastic simulation and missing data methodology.
+I am also interested in multilevel GLMs, particularly as they apply to causal mediation analysis.